sociam/dtou/README.md

 What if the ability to interact with data were not dictated by platforms themselves, but were flexible, fluid and most of all, defined by end-users?

+This seems both challenging and nebulous.
+Why might people want to control their data, anyway?
+We have at least three reasons.

+#### By making expectation violations easier to identify

+If people could declare explicitly how they want their data managed and used, then it is clearer when services act in violation of their wishes.

+Helen Nissenbaum coined the term "contextual integrity" to refer to when things violated their

+There are also v

+## Acknoweldgements
+This is a project that started under the [EPSRC Project SOCIAM: The Theory and Practice of Social Machines](http://sociam.org).